AthulyaS123/NCCNMakrdownFiles/nccn_markdowns/Ductal carcinoma insitu/Ch4_2nd.md

 A lumpectomy removes the area of DCIS and a margin of healthy tissue around it.
 This is also called breast-conserving surgery.
- Local therapy focuses on the breast and armpit (axilla) only.
+- Local therapy focuses on the breast and armpit (axilla) only.
 It includes surgery and radiation therapy (RT).

- Systemic therapy works throughout the body.
+- Systemic therapy works throughout the body.
 It includes endocrine therapy.
 Chemotherapy is not used to treat DCIS.

+- Option 1:
-Option 1: • Lumpectomy with whole breast radiation therapy (WBRT)
+  - Lumpectomy with whole breast radiation therapy (WBRT)
-• Lumpectomy with WBRT and radiation boost
+  - Lumpectomy with WBRT and radiation boost
+- Option 2:
-Option 2: • Lumpectomy with accelerated partial breast irradiation (APBI) or partial breast irradiation (PBI)
+  - Lumpectomy with accelerated partial breast irradiation (APBI)
+  - partial breast irradiation (PBI)
+- Option 3:
+  - Lumpectomy only (not an option for most people)
+- Option 4:
-Option 3: • Lumpectomy only (not an option for most people) Option 4: • Total mastectomy with sentinel lymph node biopsy (SLNB)
+  - Total mastectomy with sentinel lymph node biopsy (SLNB)
-• Flat closure or reconstruction after mastectomy
+  - Flat closure or reconstruction after mastectomy

 A lumpectomy is also known as breast- conserving surgery (BCS).
 It may or may not